Promo code SPRING2022 will be automatically applied at checkout!

 Food Service Management

-Nutritionists working in food service management are often overseeing larger-scale food production and regulation.
+Nutritionists working in food service management often oversee larger-scale food production and regulation.
 This might be within a hospital setting, community setting, or other organization.

-Understanding and interpreting state and federal food policies, manufacturing practices, and distribution is crucial.
+Mastery of state and federal food policies, manufacturing practices, and distribution is important.
 Many of these nutritionists might have additional culinary expertise, and often an RD/RDN credential is required.
-The types of credentials required for these roles depends on the state and employer.
+The types of credentials required for these roles depend on the state and employer.

 Education and Research